-Upper Iowa offers certificate programs through some of its educational centers, online, and through independent study.
+Upper Iowa offers certificate programs through some of its educational centers, online, and self-paced degree program.
 These certificate programs, drawing from regular UIU courses, allow students to gain experience in a specific area by successfully completing a group of interrelated college credit courses.
 Some UIU students choose to complete a certificate program while working toward their degree.

 - Emergency and disaster management